splatlab/mantis/README.md

 ```

  Following are the arguments to coloreddbg:
- - input cqf files: a list of input cqf files.
+ - input squeakr files: a list of input squeakr files (path to files) and cutoffs separated by tab.
+A sample input squeakr file in provided in the raw dir.
 This is a list of squeakr output files that are generated after running squeakr on input experiments.
-We have provided two sample cqf files in data dir.
+We have provided two sample squeakr files in data dir.
- - experiment cutoffs: The cutoff value for each input cqf file corresponding to the experiment.
-The cutoff value is the minimum count that a k-mer needs to be considered in the search.
- - prefix: prefix filepath where all the output files will be written.
+ - build_output: prefix filepath where all the output files will be written.

 Query
 -------